niekcandaele/Catalysm-CSGO-config/README.md

   It will automatically execute all commands when you start your game.
   If you're having trouble you can reload the script by writing `exec autoexec` to console.

+On Linux, you can create symlinks from the repo to the game (this is also very useful during development)

+`ln -s /path/to/repo/csgo/cfg/* ~/.local/share/Steam/steamapps/common/Counter-Strike\ Global\ Offensive/game/csgo/cfg`

 ## Scripts